SEMICeu/documentation/artefact_generation.md

 ### SHACL artefact generator

-The SHACL artefact generator creates a SHACL out of the internal representation.
+The SHACL artefact generator creates a file containing [SHACL shapes](https://www.w3.org/TR/shacl/#shapes) out of the internal representation.

+The objective is to facilitate data validation.
+By configuring a validator, e.g. the TestBed, with the SHACL file a data validation environment is created.

+The design of the SHACL shapes is a non-trivial process.
-The same collection of constraints can be expressed in various SHACL representations.
+The SHACL language allows to express the same collection of constraints in various ways.
+In the [Webinar on DCAT-AP validation](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/news/shacl-shapes-dcat-ap-webinar), the impact of some expression forms have been elaborated.

+A _constraint_ is an restriction on the use of the terminology in the data specification such as a domain, range, min and max cardinality, etc.

 In the most compact representation the constraints are grouped per SHACL node.

-This is one representation the SHACL artefact generator can produce.
-It was the first representation.
-The error messages in this representation are those from the SHACL processing engine.
+In this design the error messages users of a data validation system will recieve are those that are produced by a validator engine.
+They are fixed, and cannot be altered by the SHACL shape designer.

-An alternative representation is to create per constraint an SHACL expression.
+An alternative design is to create per constraint a unique SHACL node.
-In this case specific error messages can be associated per constraint.
+In this case dedicated error messages can be associated per constraint.
 This representation allows to add more easily specific usage notes constraints such as, _there should only one value per language_ for which SHACL has a dedicated expression.

 The generation is language sensitive as the validation messages are based on the labels of the terms in the data specification.
 Therefore, the language to be used from the internal representation must be specified.
 In a multilingual context, the second representation is required as it is the only way to create a error context aware message in multiple languages.

-In the toolchain the first representation is active.
+In the SEMIC toolchain the first representation is active.

 ## Adding a new artefact generator to the artefact generation process